joannakl/core109_f19/midterm2_sample.markdown

         Average weight for 3 days: 175.0

-4. Re-write the previous program so that you re-prompt them if the user enters an invalid weight y(anything 0 or less).
+4. Re-write the previous program so that you re-prompt them if the user enters an invalid weight (anything 0 or less).
 Ensure that you don't move to the next day without getting a valid weight.
 Sample
     running: